alexandrov-ua/opencv-track-point/README.md

 # opencv-track-point

-Simple OpenCV project that tracks singe predefined point point on the mooving video.
+Simple OpenCV app that tracks a single predefined point on the moving video.

 ## Usage